jbarnes1/Azure-FPGA-Mobile-Web-Client/README.md

  * Deploy a model as a web service on an FPGA with Azure Machine Learning service https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-fpga-web-service

+Note that the Machine Learning model that is deployed to the Azure FPGA-enabled AKS Cluster is based upon a set of (1000) images that have been previously usied to train the model.

 Below is a high-level overview of the Architecture and the (2) basic steps to create this solution:

 ![Image description](Architecture.png)

+## Practical Uses
+One